The lovely Húsavík - the Whale Watching Capital of Iceland

 A whale skeleton at the museum

-As the Whale Museum is performing research on the whales in Skjálfandi Bay they welcome any pictures you take of whales on the Whale watching tours with information on the location of the trip and the date.
+As the Whale Museum is researching whales in Skjálfandi Bay, they welcome any pictures you take of whales on the Whale watching tours, along with information on the location of the trip and the date.

-At the Whale Museum, you will find 11 whale skeletons and 3 documentaries about whales in 8 exhibition rooms.
+At the Whale Museum, you will find 11 whale skeletons and three documentaries about whales in 8 exhibition rooms.

 Whales at the whale museum in Húsavík